Alperen-Unal/Alperen-Unal/README.md

 ## Machine Learning & AI Projects
 Here are some of my key projects:
+- **[Cryptocurrency Market Prediction](https://github.com/Alperen-Unal/Early-Detection-and-Prediction-of-Liquidation-Cascades-in-Cryptocurrency-Markets)**: This repository contains a master’s thesis focused on predicting Bitcoin futures prices with precise fluctuations using machine learning models.
+The study combines GARCH, HAR, and LSTM models, leveraging hourly data from 2021 to 2024.
+It aims to provide early warnings and mitigate investor losses.
+Please cite this work appropriately if used.
 - **[Predictive Modeling](https://github.com/Alperen-Unal/Infrared-Thermography-for-Fever-Detection-Using-Machine-Learning/tree/main)**: This project aims to design a Machine Learning application to predict oral temperature and fever status using data from infrared thermography, enhancing fever screening and monitoring.
 The project includes both regression and classification tasks.
 - **[Classification Algorithms](https://github.com/Alperen-Unal/Fetal-Health-Multiclass-Classification)**: The Fetal Health Classification project leverages Cardiotocogram (CTG) data and advanced machine learning techniques to predict fetal health conditions, classifying them into Normal, Suspect, and Pathological categories.
 - **[Big Data Analysis](https://github.com/Alperen-Unal/US-births-2018-Predicting-Birth-Weight-with-PySpark/tree/main)**: This PySpark project comprehensively captures various demographic, health, and medical procedure variables related to childbirth to predict newborns' birth weight, a crucial marker for neonatal health and long-term outcomes.